Hannah Social Studies

 Get to know some other parts of the world with a mapping activity.
 Your child will learn and locate popular cities in the United Kingdom.

-Did you know our neighbor to the north is the third largest country in the world?
+Did you know our neighbor to the north is the second largest country in the world?
 Locate and learn about the major cities of Canada with this map challenge.

 Make a quick trip in time to learn U.S. history and a presidential time line!
 You might be surprised how much change packed in from 1939 to 1990.